wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 * <a target="_blank" href="https://peteris.rocks/blog/script-to-launch-amazon-ec2-spot-instances/" title="October 10, 2016">
 Script to launch Amazon EC2 Spot instances</a> with a simple Python script

-   - create a new key pair if one doesn't exist
+   1. create a new key pair if one doesn't exist
-   - create a security group if one doesn't exist
+   2. create a security group if one doesn't exist
-   - request a new spot instance
+   3. request a new spot instance
-   - wait for the spot request to be fulfilled
+   4. wait for the spot request to be fulfilled
-   - wait for the instance to boot
+   5. wait for the instance to boot
-   - connect to it via SSH and run a script of your choice
+   6. connect to it via SSH and run a script of your choice
+   <br /><br />

 <a name="References"></a>